plilja/spring-dao-codegen/README.md

 * More database patterns? (createdBy, changedBy, soft delete etc...)
 * Test time stamps with time zones
 * No unused imports should be generated
-* Queries?
-Or should the user write these?